El Rushbo behind the golden EIB microphone here at the distinguished Limbaugh Institute for Advanced Conservative Studies on Friday.

 Right.

-They're doing everything they can, even on the Obama side to make this sound like it's going to be a centrist administration.
+They're doing everything they can, even on the Obama side, to make this sound like it's going to be a centrist administration.

-Ron Emmanuel can work with both sides.
+Rob Emmanuel can work with both sides.

-Both sides trust.
+Both sides try.

 The chief of staff doesn't work with both sides.